muppet9010/factorio-muppet-streamer/README.md

 - destinationType of position expects a table of the x, y coordinates.
 This can be in any of the following valid JSON formats (array or list): `{"x": 10, "y": 5}` or `[10, 5]`.
 - destinationType of biterGroup does a search for the nearest enemy unit within the maxDistance.
 If this is a very large area (3000+) this may be slow.
 - All teleports will try 10 random locations around their targeted position within the arrivalRadius setting to try and find a valid spot.
 If there is no success they will repeat the whole activity up to 5 times before giving up.
 The destinationType target will be re-calculated for each attempt.
+- The reachableOnly will give up on a target if it gets a failed pathfinder request and find a new target to repeat the process with up to the 5 times.
+For biterNests this means it may not end up being the closest biter nest you are teleported to in all cases.
+This may also lead to no valid target being found in some cases, so enable with care and expectations.